BrightFocus Announces Applications Now Open for New Glaucoma Research

 Visit https://www.brightfocus.org/NGR-RFP for more information about the BrightFocus glaucoma grants, including how to apply.
 For grants beginning in 2021, the full proposal is due November 10, 2020.

 BrightFocus Foundation is a premier source of private research funding to defeat Alzheimer’s, macular degeneration, and glaucoma.
-The organization currently manages a global portfolio of over 220 projects, a $50 million investment in the bold science that will find the cures for diseases of mind and sight.
+The organization currently manages a global portfolio of over 220 projects, a nearly $50 million investment in the bold science that will find the cures for diseases of mind and sight.
 We share the latest research findings and best practices to empower families impacted by these diseases.
 Learn more at www.brightfocus.org